 Reiki works in harmony with conventional medical care.
 It can be used as a complementary therapy alongside Western medical treatments.
 Reiki is not a substitute for medical treatment under the care of a licensed physician, but will not interfere with that care.

-Susan is a Reiki Master Teacher, as is Jon Bernhardt.
+Susan has been certified as a Reiki Master Teacher since 2015, as has her husband, Jon Bernhardt.
 They each provide Reiki sessions in person and by distance, and also can jointly give Reiki for a more powerful session.
 They also hold Reiki training classes, from Reiki I through the Master Teacher level.
 They both have volunteered as Reiki providers with Lifespark Cancer Resources, a non-profit organization that provides Reiki treatments free of charge to people with cancer and their caregivers.

 Call or email for more information or to schedule an appointment, or make an appointment online at Schedule an Appointment.